rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 Rather than spawning unlimited threads, then, we’ll have a fixed number of threads waiting in the pool.
 Requests that come in are sent to the pool for processing.
 The pool will maintain a queue of incoming requests.
-Each of the threads in the pool will pop off a request from this queue, handle the request, and then ask the queue for another request.
+Each of the threads in the pool will pop off a request from this queue, владение the request, and then ask the queue for another request.
 With this design, we can process up to *`N`* requests concurrently, where *`N`* is the number of threads.
-If each thread is responding to a long-running request, subsequent requests can still back up in the queue, but we’ve increased the number of long-running requests we can handle before reaching that point.
+If each thread is responding to a long-running request, subsequent requests can still back up in the queue, but we’ve increased the number of long-running requests we can владение before reaching that point.

 This technique is just one of many ways to improve the throughput of a web server.
 Other options you might explore are the fork/join model, the